 Ice pick scars

-Treatment: "Treatment may include excising the scar with a small 'punch,' and suturing the defect closed, but this only works for isolated ice pick scars," he says.
+Acne scar treatment: "Treatment may include excising the scar with a small 'punch,' and suturing the defect closed, but this only works for isolated ice pick scars," he says.
 New York City dermatologist Judy Hellman, MD, adds: "We can also do skin grafts and take skin from behind the ear to fill the scar, and then we can use a laser or radiofrequency device to smooth it out."
-(Here's what you need to know about getting professional laser treatments.)

 Budimir Jevtic/shutterstockBoxcar scars are also depressed, but they tend to be broader and boxier than ice picks.
 Everyone heals differently, and depressed scars like boxcars form when too little collagen is produced during wound healing.

 Acne scar treatment: Energy-based skin resurfacing with a laser, radiofrequency, or an ultrasound device can help treat boxcar scars, according to Nada Elbuluk, MD, an assistant professor at the Ronald O. Perelman Department of Dermatology at New York University Langone Medical Center in New York City.
 "They all work by creating new collagen beneath the surface of the skin."
 A series of treatments is likely needed based on the extent of scarring, she says.
 Chemical peels can also help but to a lesser extent.
 With either procedure, using a retinoid to increase cell turnover and further boost collagen can help improve results, Dr. Elbuluk adds.
 (Here's what you need to know about getting a chemical peel.)